spockele/thesis_code/README.md

     ; Other parameters
     ; ----------------------------------------------------------------------------------
-    htc_name -str- ; Name of the .htc file in the H2model folder end HAWC2;
+    htc_name -str- ; Name of the .htc file in the H2model folder hawc2_path -float- ; File path where the HAWC2 executable is located n_obs -int- ; must be <256
+end HAWC2;
 ;
 begin source ;